AGH University of Kraków: Governance

-The Rector is a one-person university body; the university collegial bodies include: University Council, Senate, and Scientific Discipline Councils.
+The Rector is a one-person university body; the AGH University collegial bodies include: University Council, Senate, and Scientific Discipline Councils.

-The Rector serves as the executive head of the university, plays a prominent representative role, and acts as the governing body over staff, students, and doctoral students.
-The Rector has five Vice-Rectors who aid in governing the university.
+The Rector serves as the executive head of the AGH University, plays a prominent representative role, and acts as the governing body over staff, students, and doctoral students.
+The Rector has five Vice-Rectors who aid in governing the AGH University.

-The University Council comprises six people appointed by the Senate (including three people from outside the academic community) and the chairperson of the student government.
+The AGH University Council comprises six people appointed by the Senate (including three people from outside the academic community) and the chairperson of the student government.